felipegaspari/evoctl/README.md

 It provides a simple and intuitive interface to control all volumes, save and load presets, and switch between different mixer layouts.

 *Note: This application uses `libusb` to communicate directly with the hardware.
 This means it cannot run at the same time as a DAW or any other application that needs to access the EVO audio interface.
-You must run `evoctl-ng` **before** starting your DAW to configure your mix, and then close it.*
+You must run `evoctl` **before** starting your DAW to configure your mix, and then close it.*

 ### Output-Based Layout
 ![Output-Based Layout](./doc/evoctl-ng-output-layout.png)